Updated February 2020

 Appearance After Initial Stain Application: 8

-– We have only used the TWP 200 Series a handful of times through the years.
+– We have only used the TWP 200 Series a handful of times throughout the years.
 It is an excellent stain and on par with the TWP 100 and 1500 Series.
 In some ways, it is even better with UV protection than the other two.
 The main reason we have not used it more is due to the final color curing.
-This can take up to a month to reach final color but usually only takes a week or two.
+This can take up to a month to reach the final color but usually only takes a week or two.
 The product goes on darker than the color swatches but always cures and lightens to the correct color.
 It just takes time, so if you use the TWP 200 Series, you will need some patience.
 After the product reaches it’s final cured color, it is a very rich color that highlights the natural tones of the wood.
 It does not mask or hide the grain at all.

 Preventing UV Graying at 2 Year Mark: 9